tobiasgass/ETH-SegReg/source/External/MINDSSC/readme.txt

  written by Mattias Heinrich.
  Copyright (c) 2014.
 All rights reserved.
  See the LICENSE.txt file in the root folder

  contact: heinrich(at)imi.uni-luebeck.de
           www.mpheinrich.de

+ Some modifications by Tobias Gass, mainly to allow for using the similarity metrics from c++ applications other than the original package.
+This repository also only includes the files necessary for that, if you are interested in the full code as originally distributed, please contact Matthias Heinrich.

  If you use this implementation or parts of it please cite:

  “Non-parametric Discrete Registration with Convex Optimisation.”